WillemB2104/WillemB2104.github.io/_pages/research.md

 ## Predicting treatment outcome

 Diagnosis is only one challenge.
-Clinicians usually know who is unwell and who is not.
-What they often cannot tell in advance is **which treatment is likely to work for which patient**.
-Choosing the wrong treatment can cost months of ineffective care, and in severe depression, delayed recovery can have serious consequences.
+Clinicians usually know who is unwell.
+What they cannot know in advance is **which treatment is likely to work for which patient**, and choosing wrongly can cost months.

-One example comes from **electroconvulsive therapy (ECT)**, one of the most effective treatments for severe, treatment-resistant depression, that is, depression that has not responded adequately to previous treatments.
+My clearest example concerns **electroconvulsive therapy (ECT)**, one of the most effective treatments for severe depression that has resisted other options.
 Working within the **Global ECT-MRI Collaboration (GEMRIC)**, I built models that combine brain structure, brain activity and clinical information to predict, before treatment begins, who will recover.
-Across the larger contributing centres, these predictions were substantially more accurate than chance and, crucially, remained informative when tested on hospitals the models had never seen.
+At the larger contributing centres these predictions were right substantially more often than chance, and crucially they remained informative when tested on hospitals the models had never seen.

 {% include figure-credit.html
    src="/assets/images/figures/fig-ect-networks.png"